ChelierDev/coding-sessions-VSCode-Extension/README.md

 ## Commands

+You can access extension commands via the Command Palette (default shortcut: Ctrl+Shift+P or Cmd+Shift+P on macOS), then search for

 - **Coding Sessions: Show Panel**: Opens the session tracking panel to view the active and past sessions.

 ## Contact